 Classes are assigned based on the date of registration, so be sure to register as early as possible, as spaces are limited in some activities (especially waterskiing and horseback riding).

-Typical Daily Schedule for details about the times that these activities are held and how they fit into each day of camp.
+See the Typical Daily Schedule for details about the times that these activities are held and how they fit into each day of camp.

 Archery: Learn safety and skills of shooting a bow and arrow